 It is very common for depression to have an effect on sleep, leading to insomnia and sleep disruptions like early waking.

-Sometimes there is a pattern of excessive sleep.
-Regular, sound sleep is essential for healthy functioning and sleep disruption is a particularly debilitating weapon in the depression arsenal.
+Sometimes there is a pattern of excessive sleep (hypersomnia).
+Regular, sound sleep is essential for healthy functioning, and sleep disruption is a particularly debilitating weapon in the depression arsenal.

 Appetite or weight changes

-Loss of appetite and weight loss, or sometimes overeating and weight gain, can be a sign that depression is interfering with the healthy eating habits essential for maintenance of healthy mood levels.
+Loss of appetite and weight loss, or sometimes overeating and weight gain, can be a sign that depression is interfering with the healthy eating habits essential for maintenance of mood levels and general functioning.

 Crying serves a very useful purpose – stress hormones are released through tears.

 Do you find it hard to settle down to a task, or to sit still for any length of time?
 Some people are naturally energetic, but depression can bring a troubling sense of restlessness and inability to focus.
-Being constantly keyed up and over-alert in this way is very draining, in turn decreasing resistance to depression.
+Being constantly keyed up and over-alert in this way can be exhausting, in turn decreasing resistance to depression.

 Poor concentration and difficulty making decisions

 Depression is often said to be a problem of disordered thinking, with ‘automatic negative thoughts’ crowding the mind.
-Poor concentration and/or difficulty making decisions can be due to ‘blanking things out’ or may indicate the need to address the thinking habits which are allowing depression a foothold.
+Poor concentration and/or difficulty solving problems or making decisions can be due to ‘blanking things out’, or may indicate the need to address the thinking habits that are allowing depression a foothold.